SumiSastri/dev-blogs/docs/Java/lesson5.md

 - All private attributes and methods are modified within the class with utility functions or setter methods
 - All methods are validated and error checked within the class - setters update and validate information
 - The public interface of a class attributes and methods are via public methods accessing private and hidden methods
+- The implementation of these methods are not visible or accessible for modification by other classes
+- The implementation (method body changes) can be controlled within the class so long as the signature is the same

 ## Why encapsulation?